Investors searching for reasons to increase their exposure to international markets need look no further than the booming European economy.

 It’s true that some dividend-paying companies, especially European banks, came under immense pressure during the worst months of the pandemic in 2020.
 But that headwind has rapidly changed direction and become a strong tailwind.

-In fact, many of those companies are shifting from dividend zeros to dividend heroes, says equity portfolio manager for Capital Group Capital Income BuilderTM (Canada).
+In fact, many of those companies are shifting from dividend zeros to dividend heroes, says Caroline Randall, equity portfolio manager for Capital Group Capital Income BuilderTM (Canada).

 “These were companies that suspended dividends during the pandemic due primarily to political pressure,” Randall explains.
 “Today, many have surplus capital to be redeployed as regular and catch-up dividends.”